-Three Ways a Philadelphia Car Accident Lawyer Can Help You After a Crash
+How Can a Philadelphia Car Accident Lawyer Help You After a Crash?

-If you are injured in a motor vehicle accident or a loved one died as a result of a crash, an experienced car accident lawyer can help you in at least three very important ways:
+If you are injured in a motor vehicle accident or a loved one died as a result of a crash, an experienced car accident lawyer can help you in three very important ways, which include:

-- Assess the value of your settlement claim
+- Assessing the value of your settlement claim.

-- Hold negligent parties accountable and work to obtain maximum compensation
+- Holding negligent parties accountable to obtain maximum compensation.

-- Explain how and when you can expect to be compensated
+- Explaining how and when you can expect to be compensated.

-If you or someone you love has been involved in a serious motor vehicle accident, the experienced attorneys at McCann & Wall can help.
+If you or someone you love was involved in a serious motor vehicle accident, our experienced attorneys at McCann & Wall, LLC can help.
 Our legal team has recovered more than $200 million in verdicts and settlements for accident victims in the Philadelphia area.

 After you are in a serious accident, your life changes completely.
-Everything may be upended as you seek medical care and wrestle with insurance companies and police reports.
-You may not be able to work and bills may go unpaid.
+Everything may be upended as you seek medical care and struggle with insurance companies and police reports.
+You may not be able to work, and bills may go unpaid.
 That is the time to seek professional legal help.
-Our attorneys will stand up for your rights, fight your legal battles, and handle many complicated issues that arise in the aftermath of a motor vehicle crash.
+Our attorneys will stand up for your rights, fight your legal battles, and handle complicated issues that arise in the aftermath of a motor vehicle crash.

 The chances of getting into a car accident depend upon many factors, including the following: